Al-Hayat: Masthead

 While Saud Al Rayes held the position of editor in chief, Jameel Theyabi was the assistant editor in chief of the Saudi Edition, which was launched in 2005, and has increased circulation in Saudi Arabia from 20,000 to almost 200,000.
-Additionally, Hassan Haidar served as managing editors in Britain, Zouheir Qoseibati in Lebanon, and Raja Rassi as director general.
+Additionally, Hassan Haidar served as managing editors in Britain, Zouheir Qoseibati in Lebanon, Raja Rassi as director general and Gilbert Mayni as finance controller.

 Bureaus

 Although Al Hayat was headquartered in London—the principal location for its editorial, administrative, distribution, and subscriptions offices—the paper also maintained offices in Paris, Washington, DC, New York City, Moscow, Riyadh, Jeddah, Dammam, Beirut, Cairo, Baghdad, and Damascus.

 The three offices in Saudi Arabia reflected the paper's focus on the country as well as the regional division into central (Riyadh), west (Jeddah), and eastern (Dammam) editions.

-In June 2018, the Beirut bureau of the newspaper was closed due to financial difficulties.
-The same month, Al-Hayat stopped printing it's Lebanese edition of the international version of the paper.
-Al-Hayat remained accessible to Lebanese readership only through an online edition.
+In June 2018, the Beirut bureau closed due to financial difficulties and the Al-Hayat stopped printing its Lebanese edition.